-our forecasts.
+other industry forecasts.

 Welcome to our Distribution Future Energy Scenarios (DFES).
 This document sets out our forecasts for how electricity generation and consumption may evolve in Central and Southern Scotland over the next 30 years.
-These forecasts are updates to those we published in July 2020, following incorporation of the ESO's 2020 FES scenario framework.
-This is one of a suite of documents we have created to explain
+This document is an update to our December 2020 publication - our forecasts haven't changed, but we've now added information to